Badgerati/Pode/docs/Tutorials/Routes/Async/Overview.md

   - **Enable SSE**: You can enable SSE for async routes to provide real-time updates.
   - **SSE Group**: Optionally group SSE connections to broadcast events to all connections in a specified group.

-- **NotCancelable**: If specified, the async operation cannot be forcefully terminated.
+- **NotCancellable**: If specified, the async operation cannot be forcefully terminated.
 This ensures that critical tasks are not interrupted.

-- **AsyncIdGenerator**: Specifies the function to generate unique IDs for asynchronous tasks.
-The default is `New-PodeGuid`.
+- **IdGenerator**: A custom ScriptBlock to generate a random unique IDs for asynchronous tasks.
+The default is `{ return (New-PodeGuid) }`.

 - **Automatic OpenAPI Definition**: Routes defined with `Set-PodeAsyncRoute` can automatically generate OpenAPI documentation.
 This includes response types and callback details, making it easier to document and share your API.